The Sigma Program

 On this page, we'll quickly explain what the Sigma program aims to do, how it does it, what powers are available to it, and who currently holds the keys.

-In short: the Sigma program is designed to quickly create innovative products on the Indexed protocol and bring initial liquidity to them where necessary.
+In short: the Sigma committee are responsible for maintaining certain products within the Indexed protocol, and routing liquidity to them where necessary.

-The 'core' products that are offered by Indexed - DEFI5, CC10 and ORCL5 - are maintained entirely by the DAO, in that their controller is owned by the NDX Timelock contract (the treasury), the admin of which is the Indexed Governor Alpha contract.
+The 'core' products that are offered by Indexed - DEFI5, CC10 and ORCL5 - are maintained entirely by the DAO, in that their controller - the contract that has the power to create pools and adjust membership - is owned by the NDX Timelock contract (the treasury), the admin of which is the Indexed Governor Alpha contract.

 The upshot of this is that on-chain governance votes are required to operate these pools (i.e. adding or removing tokens from the asset lists).
-This is very much as things should be for our established products - reweighs and reindexes can be triggered by anyone, but changes need to be approved by protocol governance.
+This is very much as things should be - reweighs and reindexes can be triggered by anyone, but changes need to be approved by protocol governance.

-However, in the days of 300+ gwei gas prices, these are expensive changes to make, and they take time to be applied: three days for the on-chain vote, followed by a two-day timelock before they can be executed, assuming they reach quorum.
+However, in the days of 300+ gwei gas prices, these are expensive changes to make, and they take time to be applied: three days for the on-chain vote, followed by a two-day timelock before they can be executed, assuming they reach quorum (see Using Your Vote for details).

 Why Sigma?
 Because it's shorthand for adding things.
 Sorry.